masterofcontroversy/Tutorials/Part2 Graphics.md

     #include "YourOtherAnimation.event" //Labels are exactly the same
 }
 ```
+This way, the labels are *local* to what's in those brackets, so you don't need to worry about them being defined across the whole buildfile.

-Whatever method you use, you need to open the master animation installer file, and include the .event file that Animation Assembler made.
+Whatever method you use, you need to open the `Master Animation Installer.event` file, and include the .event file that Animation Assembler made.

 Great, now start up that makehack file, and have Eirika fight something.